karuneshs21/tmb_fw_code/README.md

 ### software environment
-TMB firmware must be compiled with old ISE(ISE10.1) but can be programmed with newer version of impact tool
+TMB firmware must be compiled with old ISE(ISE10.1) but can be programmed with newer version(like 14.7) of impact tool